josephdwebb/josephdwebb.github.io/general/_posts/2023-10-10-welcome-to-the-wildlife-pathogens-lab.md

 {:.scroll-table}

 ## My Goals in Lab
-As an Honors Undergraduate Researcher at the University of Vermont Honors College, I have devoted my last year of my undergraduate education to the research of tick pathogen pravalence.
+As an Honors Undergraduate Researcher at the University of Vermont Honors College, I have devoted the last year of my undergraduate education to the research of tick pathogen prevalence.
 My tentative goals over the 2023-2024 academic year are as follows:

 1. Analyze New England Forest Temperature & Precipitation to PCA Linear Regressions
 1. Systematically Collect ~500 Black-Legged Ticks from Targetted Sites at Quarterile Ranges.